High-order adaptive multi-domain time integration scheme for microscale lithium-ion batteries simulations: Results and discussions

 To analyze the accuracy of the coupling strategy, we evaluate the coupling error at $t=t_{\rm{end}}$, defined as

-with $\norm{\cdot}_2$ being $\ell^2$-norm.
-Here $y_{\rm{coupling}}$ is the solution obtained using the multi-domain scheme with coupling at fixed intervals .
+with $\norm{~\cdot~}_2$ being $\ell^2$-norm.
+Here $y_{\rm{coupling}}$ is the solution obtained using the multi-domain scheme with coupling at fixed intervals.
 The reference solution $y_{\rm{ref}}$ is obtained on the same finite-volume grid by integrating the coupled system in a monolithic manner with Radau5 and a fine error tolerance of $\mathrm{1\times10^{-12}}$, thus yielding a quasi-exact solution, i.e. with a negligible error from the time integration.
+The multistep nature of the coupling scheme restricts the initial steps to first order ($p=0$), with the order increasing at each step until it reaches the prescribed order of convergence, once enough past points are available to construct a higher-degree approximation polynomial.
+In a time-adaptive coupled simulation, this is generally not an issue, as in multistep ODE integrators, since the initial steps are usually performed with very small time steps, keeping the accumulated error negligible.
+However, in this fixed-interval coupling scenario, such limitation can affect the overall order of convergence.
+To address this, the first four steps (equal to the maximum studied order) are obtained from the reference monolthic solution.
+With this approach, all methods can directly start at their respective prescribed orders without accumulating first-order errors.

 In \cref{fig:cosim_convergence_both}, the coupling errors from the above simulations are plotted against the number of coupling intervals on a \textit{log-log} scale.
 The slopes of these curves represent the order of accuracy of the multi-domain method.
 Each of these curves corresponds to a specific degree of the approximation polynomial and either of the two coupling strategies.
 We observe that for a given coupling step size, the \textit{implicit} coupling always has lower errors than the \textit{explicit} coupling strategy.
 We can explain this by looking at the consistency loops of the \textit{implicit} strategy.
 Except for the first iteration, interpolation instead of extrapolation is used to approximate the coupling variables.
 The error constant is smaller for interpolation than that of extrapolation resulting in smaller errors for the \textit{implicit} coupling strategy.
-Note that for the consistency loops, we keep $\mathrm{WR}_{tol}=\mathrm{1\times10^{-10}}$ to ensure the implicit coupling is precisely converged.
+The simulations are performed for the same set of $\mathcal{N}_t$ for both the \textit{explicit} and \textit{implicit} coupling methods across all coupling orders.
+In \cref{fig:cosim_convergence_both}, missing data points in a curve indicate that the simulation for that particular case did not converge.
+Based on the observed trend, we conclude that the \textit{implicit} coupling strategy remains robust for larger coupling intervals (or smaller $\mathcal{N}_t$), unlike its \textit{explicit} counterpart.

 Moreover, the error curves satisfy the theoretical order curves given by \cref{Eq:cosim_dtc_law}.
 Thus, we can safely conclude that the theoretical accuracy of coupling is verified for the 1D LIB problem represented by a system of DAEs.
 It is worth mentioning that this accuracy had only been verified previously for problems involving coupled subsystems of ODEs in the literature~\cite[Section 8.2]{francois_multiphysical_2022}~\cite{francois_multistep_2023}, not coupled DAEs.
 Upon this verification, we can confidently use the strategy of \cref{subsec:err_estimate_adaptive_coupling} to evaluate the adaptive coupling step size of the multi-domain method proposed for 1D LIB simulations.